Ryder Cup: Summary

-Although the team was referred to as "Great Britain" up to 1971, a number of golfers from the Republic of Ireland, Northern Ireland, Guernsey and Jersey had played for Great Britain before that date.
-In 1973, the official team name was changed to "Great Britain and Ireland,” but this was simply a change of name to reflect the fact that golfers from the Republic of Ireland had played in the "Great Britain" Ryder Cup team since Harry Bradshaw in 1953, while Northern Irish players had competed since Fred Daly in 1947.
+Although the team was referred to as "Great Britain" up to 1971, a number of golfers from Ireland and the Channel Islands had played for Great Britain before that date.
+In 1973, the official team name was changed to "Great Britain and Ireland.”

 The team in place of the original "Great Britain" team has been referred to as "Europe" since 1979, when players from continental Europe were included.
-Since then, the "United States" team has won 9 matches and the "Europe" team has won 11 matches, while retaining the Ryder Cup once with a tie.
+Since then, the "United States" team has won 9 matches and the "Europe" team has won 13 matches, while retaining the Ryder Cup once with a tie.